-Prior to joining Van Bael & Bellis, Jason worked as a Dispute Settlement Lawyer at the World Trade Organization in Geneva where his work involved advising WTO panelists on complex factual and legal scenarios, drafting issues papers and sections of WTO panel reports on a range of international trade law topics, and involvement with the procedural and organisational aspects of various disputes.
+Before joining Van Bael & Bellis, Jason worked as a Dispute Settlement Lawyer in both the Legal Affairs and Rules Divisions at the World Trade Organization in Geneva.
+There, his work involved advising WTO panelists on complex factual and legal scenarios, drafting issues papers and sections of WTO panel reports on a range of international trade law topics, and involvement with the procedural and organisational aspects of various disputes.

 - University of Cape Town, LL.M. specialising in International Trade Law, 2017